-Last summer, we asked all of you Young Rider readers to use your creativity and design your perfect riding pants.
+Last summer, we asked all of you Young Rider readers to use your creativity and design your perfect riding pants for the 2018 Kerrits Breeches Designed to Ride Contest.
 There were tons of amazing entries, but these two lucky winners were chosen to have their designs custom made by Kerrits, just for them!

 “Jumping and dressage have always been my favorite things to do,” says Cora.
 “I also have experience doing hunters, western and ranch.”

 Cora’s riding background was helpful when it came to creating her dream breeches.
 They had to be multi-talented, just like her!
 She calls her design “The All-Around Rider.”

 “I designed my breeches to be durable and ideal for all English riding,” she explains.
 “I put full seat and knee patch padding to provide enough grip for dressage, but not too much for jumping.”

 Careful thought went into every detail, as Cora explains the reasons for her choices: reflective striping for safety; mesh for comfort and airflow on hot summer days; comfortable, boot-friendly stretch cuffs; and pockets for practicality.
 Even the colors—green, orange and yellow—were meant to resemble the carrot in the logo, which she added as a final touch to look cool.

 “I was so happily surprised to see my design made into real breeches!”
 Cora says.
 “They made them with such high quality materials and they fit me perfectly—they look awesome from every angle.
 I am just shocked, excited and happy every time I see them.”